confluentinc/examples/clients/docs/java.rst

    - the local file with configuration parameters to connect to your Kafka cluster
-   - the same topic name you used earlier.
+   - the topic name you used earlier

    .. code-block:: text